Add VanCalc to your home screen

 Sawyer Squeeze Water Filter

-Lightweight and versatile water filtration for van life.
+Lightweight water filtration for van life.
 Filter from streams, taps, or questionable sources.
-Essential for off-grid living in remote areas.
+Essential for off-grid living β€” and under $40.

 Safety & Navigation